Send the link below via email or IMCopy

 The "revenuer" is the federal tax agent who works to shut down unlicensed liquor operation.

-He is a stock "bad guy" in white southern cultural mythology who would be associated with invasive and unjust federal authority.
+He is a stock "bad guy" in southern cultural mythology who would be associated with invasive and unjust federal authority.

 These dew drinkers presume to enjoy the carefree and adventurous life conventionally associated with cowboys, despite the fact that they have been born into a largely suburban, late-twentieth century world.